 Note: Depending on eligibility requirements, some members may continue to receive services except MDCP, through STAR Health until age 22.
 In this scenario, the effective date is the 1st of the month following their 22nd birthday.

-3623.3 Money Follows the Person/Money Follows the Person Demonstration Nursing Facility Releases
+3623.3 Money Follows the Person Nursing Facility Releases

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The effective date on Form H2065-D, Notification of Managed Care Program Services, for members transferring from nursing facilities (NFs) to the STAR+PLUS Home and Community Based Services (HCBS) program via the Money Follows the Person (MFP)/MFP Demonstration (MFPD) process is the date of discharge.
-Service Authorization System (SAS) registration for MFP/MFPD releases from NFs must occur as follows:
+The effective date on Form H2065-D, Notification of Managed Care Program Services, for members transferring from nursing facilities (NFs) to the STAR+PLUS Home and Community Based Services (HCBS) program via the Money Follows the Person (MFP) process is the date of discharge.
+Service Authorization System Online (SASO) registration for MFP releases from NFs must occur as follows:

 NF Service Group 1 SAS registrations must be closed the day before the discharge.

-STAR+PLUS HCBS program Service Group 19 SAS registrations begin with a one-day registration to set the managed care organization capitation payment, which must be the first day of the month of the discharge.
+STAR+PLUS HCBS program Service Group 19 SAS registrations begin with a one-day registration to set the managed care organization (MCO) capitation payment, which must be the first day of the month of the discharge.
 The ongoing registration covers the entire individual service plan period.
 The effective date on Form H2065-D is the date of discharge.
 Exception: If the discharge occurs on the first day of the month, STAR+PLUS HCBS program Service Group 19 registration is the first day of that month and the one-day registration is not needed.

-3630 Denial/Termination Procedures
+3630 Denial or Termination Procedures

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018